sarmaasis/go-lb/README.md

 # go-lb
-Demonstration of Loadbalacer using Round robin algorithm.
+Demonstration of Load balancer using Round robin algorithm.